PaulDepew/Learning-Journal/css.md

 ## Cascading Style Sheets

 ### CSS is a Selector (Untagged tag) followed by a declaration {} filled with style attributes
-   > Attributes are a property follwed by a value
+   > Attributes are a property followed by a value

   a {